What we know about Metroid Prime 4 on Nintendo Switch

 However, the Prime Trilogy remains an exceptional experience and anyone who's mildly curious should play them.

 It is available on Wii, but the disc got a limited print run in the US.
-Nintendo brought it to Wii U as a digital download, so that's the best option at the moment.
+Nintendo brought it to Wii U ($499.99 at Amazon.com) as a digital download, so that's the best option at the moment.
 Unfortunately, hardly anyone bought (or still has) that console.

 So, don't be surprised if Nintendo announces that the trilogy will be ported to the Switch -- it just makes sense.
 All three games still look great and the Joy-Cons would offer a similar play experience to the Wiimote and Nunchuck of old.

-Outside this, other easily playable (and highly recommendable) games in the series include the 2017 3DS game Metroid: Samus Returns and 1994's wonderful Super Metroid, which is on the SNES Classic.
+Outside this, other easily playable (and highly recommendable) games in the series include the 2017 3DS ($249.99 at Amazon.com) game Metroid: Samus Returns and 1994's wonderful Super Metroid, which is on the SNES Classic.
 Both are 2D platform adventures and feature amazing worlds to explore.

 If you're curious about the 1987 original, it's on the NES Classic but has dated in a big way.
 You'd be better off playing Metroid: Zero Mission, a remake that hit Game Boy Advance in 2004.